 - Tell your doctor right away if any symptoms develop or worsen

 Sarcoidosis is an inflammatory disease that may affect many different parts of the body.
 Small round spots, called granulomas, form in various organs, slowing their functioning.

-We do not know the cause of sarcoidosis, although it seems to be related to a breakdown of the immune system possibly triggered by an infection or exposure to a toxin in the environment.
+We don't know the cause of sarcoidosis.
+We think it may be related to a breakdown of the immune system.
+This is possibly triggered by an infection or exposure to a toxin in the environment.